≡ Menu

 Yes, individuals who have been diagnosed with Spina Bifida can and often will be able to qualify for a traditional term or whole life insurance.

-That while a lot of folks with Spina Bifida will be able to qualify for a traditional life insurance policy, many others won’t and will be forced to seek out an “alternative” product such as a Guaranteed Issue Life Insurance Policy if they still want to be able to purchase a life insurance policy.
+While many folks with spina bifida will be able to qualify for a traditional life insurance policy, many others won’t and will be forced to seek out an “alternative” product, such as a Guaranteed Issue Life Insurance Policy, if they still want to purchase a life insurance policy.
 The trick then becomes understanding which clients will and won’t be able to qualify for a traditional policy and knowing when to seek out those “alternative” products.

 Why do life insurance companies care if I’ve been diagnosed with Spina Bifida?

-The main reason why most top-rated life insurance companies are going to “care” if you have been diagnosed with Spina Bifida is that even in the most “mild” of cases, this disease has the ability to cause folks who suffer from it to develop a wide range of complications some of which can be quite significant.
+The main reason why most top-rated life insurance companies are going to “care” if you have been diagnosed with Spina Bifida is that even in the most “mild” of cases, this disease can cause folks who suffer from it to develop a wide range of complications some of which can be pretty significant.

-We wanted to take a moment and discuss what Spina bifida is as well as highlight some of the most common symptoms/complications of the disease so that we can gain a better understanding of a life insurance underwriter will and won’t be looking for when making his or her decision about your life insurance application.
+This is why, we wanted to take a moment to discuss spina bifida and highlight some of its most common symptoms/complications so that we can better understand what a life insurance underwriter will and won’t look for when deciding on your life insurance application.

 Spina Bifida Defined:

-Spina Bifida is a congenital birth defect that occurs when one’s spine and spinal cord don’t form properly, which is why Spina Bifida is commonly classified as just one of several different types of neural tube defects that one can suffer from.
+Spina Bifida is a congenital disability that occurs when one’s spine and spinal cord don’t form properly, which is why Spina Bifida is commonly classified as just one of several different types of neural tube defects that one can suffer from.

-• Increased cerebrospinal fluid (CSF) which may progress to hydrocephalus and possible brain damage.
+- Increased cerebrospinal fluid (CSF) may progress to hydrocephalus and possible brain damage.

 Serious complications may include: